 - half of slimmers who’ve lost 15% or more of their body weight say their sleep has improved

 At Slimming World, we understand how sleep can affect weight, and vice versa.
-It can become a vicious cycle – we reach for the high Syn foods because we’re tired, our weight goes up and we find it even harder to sleep.
+It can become a vicious cycle – we reach for the high Swip foods because we’re tired, our weight goes up and we find it even harder to sleep.

 We can help you to reverse this cycle, improving the quality of your sleep through healthy lifestyle changes.
 This can help to prevent those sleep-deprived slip ups that can sabotage our weight loss success.